neuropoly/slicer-manual-annotation/CONTRIBUTING.md

 # For developers.

-Wish to contribute to the development of this 3D Slicer module/extension.
-As a teamwork, this file mentions the contributing guidelines for this project.Please feel free to update this programming code of conduct if relevant.
+Wish to contribute to the development of this 3D Slicer module/extension?
+As a teamwork, this file mentions the code guidelines for this project.
+Please feel free to update this programming code of conduct if relevant.
 We appreciate your feedback.

 * This project uses the PEP8 convention for naming.
 Reminder: